MageStudio/mage-docs/docs/engine/getting-started/scripts.md

 import RotationScript from '../rotation';

-class FirstScene extends BaseScene {
+class FirstScene extends Level {

     onCreate() {
         // this should already contain the cube creation and the camera position update.